codeforkjeff/trello-cal-sync/README.md

 ## Running the Script

+Run this in a bash shell, either on Windows or Linux:

+```
+./run_trello_cal_sync.sh
+```

+The script automatically sets up the virtualenv and installs the libraries.

 You need to run this periodically to sync.
 To automate it, set up a cron job or something.

-```
-. ~/trello-cal-sync-env/Scripts/activate
-python trello_cal_sync.py
-```

 ## How to use your Google calendar in Outlook